Welcome to Wheaton Academy

-We are thrilled you have chosen to enroll your student at our school.
-Please consult the following information below to help you navigate your first few steps at Wheaton Academy.
+We are thrilled you have chosen to enroll at Wheaton Academy.
+Please consult the following information below to help you navigate your next steps.

 Placement Test Information